ALTER MATERIALIZED VIEW

 Change the name of an existing materialized view.

-clause causes the error to be suppressed if the
+The optional IF EXISTS clause causes the error to be suppressed if the

 materialized view does not exist.
 The error is not suppressed if the